Terrain Flying AC 91-15

 A large amount of traffic uses this flyway when other routes are closes.
 The gorge is very narrow in some areas which make it difficult to reverse course.
 Because of these narrow areas, it also becomes increasingly important for the pilots to remain alert for airplanes coming from other directions.

-Here is a bad reproduction of the original book with many more routes shown.
+Here is a link to the original (poor quality) book with many more routes shown.

 I’ve been a CFI since 1983, and from 1986-2015 I was employed by the FAA as a Flight Service Specialist in the mountain west and Alaska.
 I the stations where I worked we had copies of this publication available for reference as late as the 1990’s.
 Excellent info, even today.